Rónán Mullen: Same-sex marriage

 During the Committee Stage debate in the Seanad on the Civil Partnership Bill 2009, Mullen and Senator Feargal Quinn tabled 77 amendments.
 Mullen spoke at length on amendments dealing with freedom of conscience in what Government Senators claimed was an attempt to obstruct the Bill.
 For the first time in two decades the Cathaoirleach then closed the committee stage debate, after less than ten hours of discussion.
 Mullen denied the filibuster claim, describing the cloture as "an attack on democracy".

 However, other senators claimed that Mullen was attempting to stifle the bill through repetition and filibuster, that the debate "had developed into an exercise in absurdity.
 It had become meaningless and futile due to arguments which did not relate to tabled amendment."
 Labour Senator Ivana Bacik said that no one wanted to stifle debate.
 "What we have seen today in the last four hours is not genuine debate but an attempt to obstruct and to filibuster the passing of this important legislation, with which the vast majority of the House are agreed."
-He had earlier alluded to the lack of scrutiny given to the Bill in the Dáil.
+He had earlier alleged that there was a lack of scrutiny given to the Bill in the Dáil.
 The Sunday Business Post noted that personalised attacks on opponents of the Bill, including Mullen, were an unusual feature of the Seanad debate.

 In 2015, Mullen was a leading opponent of the proposal to amend the Irish Constitution to allow same-sex marriage.
 The amendment was accepted by voters on 22 May 2015 by 62% to 38%.
 The turnout of 1,949,725 voters was the highest referendum poll in the history of the State up to that time.